Vue.js Integration Guide

 7

-• Start your dev server: npm run dev or pnpm dev
+• Start the dev server: `npm run dev` or `pnpm dev`

-• You should see the floating bug report button
+• Open your app — you should see the floating Report Issue button

 Troubleshooting